jfix/geoapi-server/README.md

 * retriggered on 24 May 2022
 * retriggered via this line on 15 Feb 2023
 * retriggered via this line on 19 Apr 2023
+* retriggered via this line on 14 Jun 2023